Work Assist: helping employees stay in work

 What is Work Assist, and how does it help employees to stay in work?

-The Work Assist program can help your staff who are ill, injured or have a disability to remain in work and keep their jobs.
-The service is free for employees and employers as it’s funded by the Federal Government’s Disability Employment Services (DES) program, and accessed through WISE Employment.
+The free Work Assist program can help employees who are ill, injured or have a disability to remain in work, keep their jobs and have full support from WISE for as long as they need.
+Work Assist is free for employees and employers, as it’s funded by the Federal Government’s Disability Employment Services (DES) program, and accessed through WISE Employment.

 - advice about re-designing an employee’s job so they can keep working